manhowong/ephys-analysis-doc/nsfa/README.md

 Only the 95% to 10% decay region is used for the analysis.
 To locate this window, the theoretical amplitude at 95% of peak and at 10% of peak are first calculated from the peak amplitude of the average trace as the decay start point and decay end point.
 The exact amplitude likely does not exist in the trace, but the points nearest to the theoretical decay start point and end point can be used.
 To minimize the effect of noise on decay region location, three time points are used as the search window for the decay start point and end point.

-Locations of decay start point and end point for the analysis of `example_recording.txt`:
+Locations of decay start point and end point for the analysis of `example_recording.txt` ↓

 <img src="images/analysis_start_end_points.png" height = 300>

 ## 7. Compute mean of amplitude ($μ$) at each time point within the decay region